16 Oldest Restaurants In Singapore Still Open Today | Eatbook.sg

 Tel: 6298 7563

-Guan Hoe Soon is a clandestine Peranakan restaurant in Joo Chiat that has been operating since 1953.
-In fact, it is the oldest restaurant in Singapore serving Peranakan fare, and their menu still retains its heritage through recipes that are three generations strong.
-Expect familiar Nyonya dishes priced under $20, from ayam buah keluak to babi pongteh.
+Guan Hoe Soon is a Peranakan restaurant nestled in Joo Chiat since 1953.
+In fact, they are the oldest restaurant in Singapore serving Peranakan fare, and their menu still retains the heritage through recipes that have been passed down through three generations.
+Expect familiar Nyonya dishes such as Ayam Buah Keluak (from $18.80++), Sayor Lodeh (from $15.80++), and Beef Rendang (from $18.80++).

 Tel: 6344 2761